 FAIR is a standard established by The Open Group, a global, not-for-profit consortium that enables the achievement of business objectives through IT standards.
 RiskLens is officially accredited by The Open Group for providing FAIR training courses.RiskLens offers FAIR training:

-- Onsite in a live facilitator-led course, typically for corporate groups, covering 20 hours over 2.5 days.
+- Onsite in a live facilitator-led course, typically for corporate groups, covering 16 hours over two full days.
 Participants are involved in completing 4-8 analyses that apply the concepts learned.

 - Online via self-paced course with self-study material, videos, and exercises, estimated to take 8 hours of participant’s time.
 A single monthly discussion session with certified FAIR training is facilitated via webinar.
 Participants complete 1 to 2 analyses.